hamzakhan201021/Netick-Deathmatch-Sample/README.md

 # Netick-Deathmatch-Sample

-A sample project which we are using as a prototype for our game etc, this is in progress!!!
+This project is the testing project that we are using for our upcoming game.....
+Hopefully will become a complete sample!

+this project already has many things that work and can be used for free as long as you are following the license.
+Enjoy 😉